Murder of Ruth Pelke

-Cooper's age and sentence attracted an international uproar, especially in Europe, including a condemnation from Pope John Paul II.
+Cooper's age and sentence attracted an international uproar, including a condemnation from Pope John Paul II.
 In 1989, her sentence was commuted to 60 years in prison.
-On June 17, 2013, Cooper was released from Rockville Correctional Facility.
-She died on May 26, 2015, following an apparent suicide.
+On June 17, 2013, slightly less than 27 years after her initial sentencing, Cooper was released from Rockville Correctional Facility.
+She died on May 26, 2015, at the age of 45, following an apparent suicide.

 Background

 According to police, Cooper skipped school with three friends (Denise Thomas, aged 14; Karen Corder, aged 16; and April Beverly, aged 15), drank alcohol, and smoked marijuana before visiting Pelke, a neighbor, ostensibly to ask about Bible lessons.
 One of the girls struck Pelke with a vase, and cut her arms and legs.
-Cooper stabbed Pelke 33 times in the chest and stomach with a foot-long (30 cm) butcher knife.
+Cooper stabbed Pelke 33 times in the chest and stomach with a foot-long (30 cm) butcher knife, while Thomas cried and begged her to stop.
+Corder initially told Cooper to stop, but later held the knife in place and at one point twisted it while demanding Pelke to reveal where she had hidden her valuables.
 Cooper and her friends then searched the house for jewelry, and stole ten dollars and the keys to Pelke's 1976 Plymouth.

-Cooper's lawyers described her as a victim of sexual abuse who had attended ten different schools by the time of the murder.
+Cooper's lawyers described her as a victim of abuse who had attended ten different schools by the time of the murder.
 She had a prior record as a runaway and for burglary.
-However, there was little question of her guilt in the case.
-She was considered to be the ringleader of the group of girls, aged 14 to 16, who were all given sentences of 25 to 60 years for their roles in the crime.
+However, there was no question of her guilt in the case.
+She was considered to be the ringleader of the group of girls.
 According to authorities, Cooper attacked guards in the juvenile center after her arrest and had to be moved to the County Jail.
 There, it was reported that she bragged about her crime and had said she would do it again.